-The word “stimming” refers to any behavior that is done as a way to self-soothe or stimulate an individual.
+Jan 15, 2022 The word “stimming” refers to any behavior that is done as a way to self-soothe or stimulate an individual.
 It can be a vocal sound or movement that is repeated over and over.
-Read why it happens, how to recognize it and how to manage it!
+Read why it happens, how to recognize it, and how to manage it!

 Stimming isn’t necessarily a bad thing or something that needs to be stifled, but it should be addressed if the behavior is disruptive or interferes with quality of life.

-I grew up with a young man who was diagnosed with Tourette’s.
+I grew up with a young man diagnosed with Tourette’s.
 He was mainstreamed with us all the way through high school.
-His behaviors were not noticeable, until he became upset or worried.
+His behaviors were not noticeable until he became upset or worried.
 The behaviors would include smacking his head and verbally yelling out loud.
 The things he would say included curse words or vulgar comments, which was distracting to all of the other students attempting to learn.
-He was assigned a one-to-one aide who would do her best to decrease the stimming behavior in order to decrease the distraction and disruption to the classroom.
+He was assigned a one-to-one aide who did her best to decrease the stimming behavior in order to decrease the distraction and disruption to the classroom.

 Common stimming behaviors include:

 - biting their fingernails

 In a person with autism, stimming might involve: